Harsha642/Verilog-Projects-and-Concepts/4-bit Comparator/Readme.md

 <br />

 **Functionality of 4-bit Comparator :**<br />
-I will design a simple comparator which compares the corresponding bits in Input A abd Input B; If both inputs are same the output be high(1) else low(0)
+I will design a simple comparator which compares the corresponding bits in Input A and Input B; If both inputs are same the output be high(1) else low(0)
 A and B are 4 bit binary numbers
 <br />
   <img src="Comparator.PNG">